A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-1. Cut a piece of dialysis tubing about 20 cm long.
-Tie one end tightly with a string.
+1. Cut a piece of dialysis tubing approximately 20 cm long.
+Secure one end tightly with a string or clip.

-4. In the other beaker, prepare a 20% sucrose solution by dissolving 20 g of sucrose in 100 mL of distilled water.
+4. In the second beaker, prepare a 20% sucrose solution by dissolving 20 g of sucrose in 100 mL of distilled water.
+Stir until the sucrose is completely dissolved.

 5. Place the dialysis bag containing the 10% sucrose solution into the beaker with distilled water.